Estimated Time to Read: 3 minutes

 There are broadly two types of insurance agents: captive insurance agents and independent insurance agents.
 Captive insurance agents represent a single insurer and sell policies only from their affiliated companies.
 Customers can opt for such agents if they have decided to get a policy.

 from the affiliated insurer.
 Independent insurance agents can offer policies from several insurers and are not particularly affiliated with any one company.
 Customers who wish to compare quotes and then opt for a policy can consult independent agents.
 Insurance agents can also be classified depending on the type of insurance which they deal with.
-Some agents may deal with life insurance in Texas exclusively.
+Some agents may deal with cancer insurance and life insurance in Texas exclusively.
 Others may only sell health insurance in San Antonio, TX.
 There are also agents who specialize in auto and property insurance.
 There are also agents who deal only in business or commercial insurance lines.
 Customers can decide which insurance agent to approach depending on their needs.
 An individual may be comfortable with an agent dealing in a few lines of insurance, while larger businesses operating in many areas may prefer to approach agents who offer many types of policies.

 Benefits of Hiring an Insurance Agent